Privacy and Digital Rights in the Time of COVID-19; Apps & Beyond

 Head of Data Ethics at Cabinet Office

-Natalia Domagala leads on data ethics policy at the Cabinet Office, Government Digital Service in the UK, and has previously advised on open government and open data policies.
+Natalia Domagala leads on data ethics policy at the Cabinet Office, Government Digital Service in the UK.
+She has previously advised on open government and open data policies and implemented open data challenges for 360Giving.

 Olivier Crepin-Leblond